10 Best Things to Do in Paparoa National Park© Unsplash

 5. Experience a Paparoa Beach on a Horse Wagon

-With the mountains of the Paparoa National Park ever-present on your journey, you know you’ll have found a pretty unique way to experience the scenery of Paparoa with Golden Sands Horse and Wagon Tours.
-Ride in a carriage along the beaches of Barrytown while being pulled by a majestic Clydesdale horse.
-The 2h30min tour includes campfire refreshments, greenstone collecting and plenty of photo stops.
+With the mountains of the Paparoa National Park ever-present on your journey, you’ll find a unique way to experience the scenery of Paparoa on a horse-drawn wagon ride.

 Location: 3456 Coast Road (State Highway 6), Barrytown.